Dherse/masterproef/content/3_translation.typ

 == Functional requirements

-#info-box(kind: "definition", footer: [ Adapted from #todo("insert reference")])[
+#info-box(kind: "definition", footer: [ Adapted from @martin_what_2023.])[
     A *functional requirement* is a requirement that specifies a function that a system or component of a system must be able to perform.
 ]

 Before a user can design their circuit, they must list their functional requirement, these requirements are the functionality that they wish for their circuit to achieve.
 As previously discussed, in @sec_language_tool, one can see these requirement as the most declarative form of the user's intent.
-Therefore, one can see this step as the user's intent.

 However, there are elements that are generally going to be common to all of those functional requirements.
 And can be seen as the functional requirements for intent translation.
 These requirements can be seen in @tab_functional_requirements and are discussed in the following sections.

 #figurex(caption: [ Functional requirements for intent translation ], kind: table)[
     #tablex(